The following is a list of current Homeland Security Advisory Council members. To view information about each member, please scroll down.

 - William "Bill" Webster (Chair), Retired Partner, Milbank, Tweed, Hadley & McCloy, LLP

-- Chief William “Bill” Bratton (Vice Chair), Chairman of Kroll, Altegrity Security Consulting
+- Chief William “Bill” Bratton (Vice Chair), Police Commissioner, City of New York

 - Norman "Norm" Augustine, Former Chairman and Chief Executive Officer, Lockheed Martin Corp.